eggdropper/13373665Challenge/README.md

 #### Hint

 You can find us for breakfeast, but you may have to pay...
+A classic exit through the gift shop.

 #### Public Address